 To maintain your full-time student status, you need to be enrolled in at least 12 credits.

 What are the definitions of academic warning, probation, and dismissal and early academic dismissal?

 As a student at SUNY Morrisville, you need to maintain good academic standing with a cumulative GPA of 2.0 or above.
-Failing to meet the GPA requirement will result in Academic Warning or Academic Dismissal.
-The decision to warn or to dismiss will be made by your school’s academic review committee after considering your grades using the following guidelines:
+Failing to meet the GPA requirement will result in Academic Warning, Academic Probation or Academic Dismissal.
+The decision to warn or to dismiss will be made by your school’s academic review committee.

 What is Degree Works and how where can I access it?